Find international production companies, services and crew

 There are natural wonders like Cappadocia, which is where a lot of Hollywood and European films were shot in the past and is like an open-air film studio.
 Plus, beautiful beaches, rocky shores, waterfalls, lakes, rivers, mountains, dry lands, modern architecture, unique cities, towns and villages, all within close distance of each other.

-Filming in Turkey requires permits from the Turkish Ministry of Culture and Tourism, which usually take about two weeks.
+Filming in Turkey requires permits from the Turkish Ministry of Culture and Tourism, which usually takes approximately two weeks.
 However, producers should keep in mind that the general filming permit is only the first layer of permits; other regulations/permits will need to follow depending on the city of filming.

 Travel and logistics